 Contrary to many people’s beliefs, the upper and lower layers have always been inextricably interdependent and nowhere was this more evident than with the birth of the internet out of the flat-rate dial-up networks of the mid to late 1980s (a result of dial-1 equal access).
 The nascent ISPs that scaled in the 1980s on layer 1-2 data bypass networks were likewise protected by Computers II-III (aka net neutrality) and benefited from competitive (WAN) transport markets.

 Web 2.0 grew out of the ashes of W1.0 in 2002-2003.
 W2.0 both resulted from and fueled the broadband (BB) wars starting in the late 1990s between the cable (offensive) and telephone (defensive) companies.
 BB penetration reached 40% in 2005, a critical tipping point for the network effect, exactly when YouTube burst on the scene.
-Importantly, BB (which doesn't have equal access) wouldn’t have occurred without W1.0 and the above two forms of equal access in voice and data during the 1980s-90s.
+Importantly, BB (which doesn't have equal access, under the guise of "deregulation") wouldn’t have occurred without W1.0 and the above two forms of equal access in voice and data during the 1980s-90s.
 W2.0 and BB were mutually dependent, much like the hardware/software Wintel model.
 BB enabled the web to become rich-media and mostly 2-way and interactive.
 Rich-media driven blogging, commenting, user generated content and social media started during the W1.0 collapse and began to scale after 2005.

 Web 3.0 began officially with the iPhone in 2007.
 The smartphone enabled 7x24 and real-time access and content generation, but it would not have scaled without wifi’s speed, as 3G wireless networks were at best late 1990s era BB speeds and didn’t become geographically ubiquitous until the late 2000s.
 The combination of wifi (high speeds when stationary) and 3G (connectivity when mobile) was enough though to offset any degradation to user experience.
 Again, few appreciate or realize that W3.0 resulted from two additional forms of equal access, namely cellular A/B interconnect from the early 1980s (extended to new digital PCS entrants in the mid 1990s) and wifi’s shared spectrum.
 One can argue that Steve Jobs single-handedly resurrected equal access with his AT&T agreement ensuring agnostic access for applications.
 Surprisingly, this latter point was not highlighted in Isaacson's excellent biography.
+Importantly, we would not have had the smartphone revolution were it not for Jobs' equal access efforts.

 Web 4.0 is developing as we speak and no one is driving it and attempting to influence it more with its WAN-side scale than Google.
 W4.0 will be a full-duplex, 2-way, all-the time, high-definition application driven platform that knows no geographic or market segment boundaries.
 It will be engaging and interactive on every sensory front; not just those in our immediate presence, but everywhere (aka the internet of things).
 With Glass, Google is already well on its way to developing and dominating this future ecosystem.
 With KC Fiber Google is illustrating how it should be priced and what speeds will be necessary.
 As W4.0 develops the cloud will extend to the edge.
 Processing will be both centralized and distributed depending on the application and the context.
 There will be a constant state of flux between layers 1 and 3 (transport and switching), between upper and lower layers, between software and hardware at every boundary point, and between core and edge processing and storage.
 It will dramatically empower the end-user and change our society more fundamentally than what we’ve witnessed over the past 30 years.
 Unfortunately, regulators have no gameplan on how to model or develop policy around W4.0.